python-hyper/hyper/docs/source/quickstart.rst

-First, congratulations on picking ``hyper`` for your HTTP needs. ``hyper`` is the premier (and, as far as we're aware, the only) Python HTTP/2 library, as well as a very servicable HTTP/1.1 library.
+First, congratulations on picking ``hyper`` for your HTTP needs. ``hyper`` is the premier (and, as far as we're aware, the only) Python HTTP/2 library, as well as a very serviceable HTTP/1.1 library.

 In this section, we'll walk you through using ``hyper``.